wrac4242/hacknotts_2025/david-level-hash/david-level-hash-02/description.md

 # hash crack 2

-The password for the next level has been hashed plus salt and put in a file.
+A word + the salt are used as the password for the next level, and hashed (sha1).

 Useful tools:
 sha1sum, python's hashlib